twright8/ch_api/README.md

 00000002
 ...

+This script has been compiled into an exe by pyinstaller.
+Simply put the ch.csv and key.txt into the same folder and double click.

 License

 This project is licensed under the MIT License.

 Contributing

 Feel free to submit issues or pull requests if you have any suggestions or improvements.

 Acknowledgements

 This project uses data from the Companies House API.